-This article on free budget software is part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+This article on free budget software is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 There are as many ways to make a budget as there are people.
 The budgeting basics are the same, but many of us like to manage our money with a known entity.
 Enter the big world of free budget software.